 Another activity the loch is famous for is fishing, and visiting anglers are spoilt for choice when it comes to catching wild salmon and trout.

-Unlike many of Scotland’s largest lochs, Morar is completely unaffected by fish farming so the resident trout and salmon are as wild as it gets, and coupled with the fact there are umpteen superb spots to set up a rod it’s a wonderful location for anglers.
+Coupled with the fact that there are umpteen superb spots to set up with a rod it’s a wonderful location for anglers.

 Wildlife lovers, meanwhile, will be captivated by the many animal species that call Loch Morar their home and it’s not unusual to see golden and sea eagles during a visit as well as buzzards, hawks, harriers and kestrels.

-Around the shore there are otters, pine martens, bats, badgers and red deer, as well as (very) occasional sightings of endangered wildcats, so suffice to say the area is a fantastic place to set up camp with a pair of binoculars (link to binocular reviews).
+Around the shore of Loch Morar there are otters, pine martens, bats, badgers and red deer, as well as (very) occasional sightings of endangered wildcats, so suffice to say the area is a fantastic place to set up camp with a pair of binoculars (link to binocular reviews).